rouskinlab/seismic-rna/src/userdocs/manuals/workflow.rst

     Thus, the given directory can have deeply nested subdirectories, and SEISMIC-RNA will still find and process any FASTQ files within them.

-Align: Options
+Align: Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Align option: Phred score encoding
+Align setting: Phred score encoding
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 SEISMIC-RNA defaults to using Phred+33 encoding for FASTQ files, which